ABOUT GENERAL JEFFERY

-- be any individual farmer, land manager, extension specialists or educator
+- be any individual farmer, land manager, extension specialist or educator;

-- to be considered for the award, nominees must complete all of the questions in the nomination form.
+- complete all of the questions in the nomination form.

 - has demonstrated leadership and a commitment to natural resource management and sustainable agriculture.

-To nominate you will need to describe how the nominee has had an impact on improving soil health and/or soil health knowledge (300 words).
-This will include information on:
+1. Describe what the nominee has done to have an impact on improving soil health and/or soil health knowledge (300 words).

 - What the land manager has done to develop and/or apply good management practice that has resulted in quantifiable improvements in soil characteristics, and/or;